Skip to content

 Karafka Web UI can operate in production mode.
 It is, however, essential to understand how it works and its limitations.

-To materialize and prepare the data for the Web UI, Karafka Web adds an additional consumer group to the routes.
-This is ok for a development environment as you usually run one or two karafka server instances in this mode.
+To materialize and prepare data for the Karafka Web UI, Karafka adds an additional consumer group to your routes responsible for consuming internal Karafka Web UI topics.
+In a development environment, this setup works fine because you typically run a small number of karafka server instances, and resource contention is minimal.

 bundle exec karafka server --include-consumer-groups karafka_web

-# Run below to start a consumer instance without the extra web consumer group
+# Use the --exclude-consumer-groups flag to start processes without the Web UI consumer group

 bundle exec karafka server --exclude-consumer-groups karafka_web